Instructor: Camille Richey

 Office: Raitt 108C

 The goal of this course is to introduce you to the fundamentals of the Finnish language and culture.
 The course will provide you with the linguistic tools to function and communicate in an everyday context.
 You will be able to talk about yourself, your family, your home, and your personal interests and to discuss daily topics such as food, weather, shopping and travel.
 These activities will be built around Finnish of the textbook.

-Authentic Finnish materials will be used extensively.
-The course will introduce Finnish literature, cinema, and pop culture from the 1950s onwards.
-More specifically, we will watch movies, listen to and read song lyrics and read a short story.
-The movies will provide the students an overview of Finnish cinema and facilitate situating the language into a context (subtitles are provided).
+Authentic Finnish materials will be used extensively, including songs, films, images, a short story, and games.
+Much of language learning is daily repetition, so we might as well make that repetition as interesting as possible!
+Movies especially will provide the students an overview of Finnish cinema and facilitate situating the language into a context (subtitles are provided).
 The films will be distributed via Canvas and watched at home prior to class.
 You will write short reflections on the films in English.
 We will also listen to songs, which will: (1) teach something about modern and contemporary Finnish culture; (2) illustrate a grammatical concept; (3) build vocabulary.
 Lyrics will be provided with English translations but we will only consider the original text in the course.
 Finally, during the course we will read a short story in the original language.
-We will distribute passages from the story in class weekly, discuss it as a class, and create a PowerPoint presentation for the story.

 - Introducing and giving information about oneself